-- Inspection of the Property All improvement work, as specified in the rehabilitation work summary, will be inspected for completeness, conformity to specification and quality of workmanship.
+- 1. Inspection of the Property All improvement work, as specified in the rehabilitation work summary, will be inspected for completeness, conformity to specification and quality of workmanship.
 The HRA will require completion or correction of any item found lacking.
-Failure of a contractor to comply with such a request for completion orcorrection of work is considered grounds for withholding payment. - 2.
-Recording of the Repayment Agreement The loan amount identified on the Repayment Agreement will be the approved loan amount to which the Homeowner is entitled.
+Failure of a contractor to comply with such a request for completion or correction of work is considered grounds for withholding payment. - 2.
+Recording of the Repayment Agreement The loan amount identified on the Repayment Agreement will be based on the disbursements made for the homeowner's project.
 Once the Repayment Agreement is executed, it will be recorded by the HRA with the County Recorder and/or the Registrar of Titles.

-3. Completion Certificate - following the final inspection and successful completion of work, the Homeowner, inspector, and the contractor will sign a Completion Certificate prior to any payment being made to a contractor.
+Any deviations from the loan amount on the Repayment Agreement must be pre-authorized by the HRA and new Repayment Agreement will be recorded. - 3.
+Completion Certificate and Lien Waiver following the final inspection and successful completion of work, the Homeowner, inspector, and the contractor will sign a Completion Certificate, and Lien Waiver prior to any payment being made to a contractor.